 The primary source of division in the United States of America is corporate big media, not Donald Trump.
-Now openly partisan, big media has been dividing Americans for political gain long before he ever came on the political scene.
+Now openly partisan, big media have been dividing Americans for political gain long before he ever came on the political scene.

 Here are four of the worst, most cited lies big media manufactured and critics have used to support the allegation Donald Trump is a racist.